dganzella/chickenTiledLoader/README.md

 ## limitations

 - Can only load TMJ files (Tiled map JSON format), no TMX
 - Only supports a single TSJ tileset per TMJ.
-Either embedded in the TMJ itself or as a sepatate, referenced TSJ.
+Either embedded in the TMJ itself or as a separate, referenced TSJ.
 Multiple TMJ files can reference the same TSJ tileset, no problem.
 - Only supports orthogonal maps
 - The name of the images referenced in the TMJ/TSJ files need to follow playdate's pattern, aka. image-table-width-height.png